bigjosh/moonWAP/README.md

 ## TODO

-* Figure out a way to modulate the AP signal strength or bandwith based on moonphase
-* Install [Weaved](http://weaved.com/) or some other system so the box can be maintained and updated remotely

- /usr/bin/weavedConnectd -f /etc/weaved/ssh.linino.conf -d
+* Use CGI to dynmically generate the splash pages so no files are ever updated while running.
+This will save the flash memory from wear.